Overview

 What usually drives the schedule on a metal building construction project in Round Rock?

-How do you handle closeout on metal building construction work?
+How do you handle closeout on metal building construction work in the Round Rock area?